alireza787b/MAVSDK-Python-UDP-From-Stream/README.md

 ## Overview
-This project significantly broadens the offboard control capabilities of MAVSDK-Python by introducing an easy mechanism for receiving and processing drone control commands via UDP.
-The new `receiver.py` script and `ControlPacket` class facilitate the integration of control commands from external sources, even different languages or technologies (such as image processing systems).
+This project simplifies and extends the offboard control capabilities of MAVSDK-Python by introducing an easy mechanism for receiving and processing drone control commands via UDP.
+The new `receiver.py` script and `ControlPacket` class facilitate the integration of control commands from external sources (even an Arduino), and even different languages or technologies (such as image processing systems).
 These enhancements are particularly useful in scenarios where MAVSDK does not directly manage the command generation process, allowing for a highly flexible, system-agnostic approach to drone command and control.

 ### Key Components
 - **Universal Command Reception (`receiver.py`)**: Acts as a bridge to receive control commands via UDP, enabling integration with systems that do not natively interface with MAVSDK or are written in different programming languages.